 Tips for Sticking to a Weight-Loss Diet

-Research has shown that eating and exercise habits are greatly affected by your social network.
-In other words, you’re more likely to exercise and eat smaller portions if you spend time with people who do the same, and vice versa.
-So choose some fit and healthy friends, and get your immediate family to join you and support your healthy habits.
+Eating and exercise habits are greatly affected by your social network.
+You’re more likely to exercise and eat smaller portions if you spend time with people who do the same, and vice versa.
+So choose to spend more time with fit and healthy friends, and get your immediate family to join you and support your healthy habits.

 Other ways to stick to a weight-loss plan include: